Matheswaran-sys/Lift-and-UPI-problem/README.md

 # Lift-and-UPI-problem
-Main.java is lift problem and main.cpp is UPI transaction prob
+Main.java is lift problem and main.cpp is UPI transaction problem